-Maximum of $7,350 for a 14-week internship (35 hours/ week at $15/ hour).
+Maximum of $7,350 for a 14-week internship (35 hours/ week at $15/ hour - the minimum number of hours/summer is 280).
 There is a high likelihood for proposals submitted to the Edna Bailey Sussman Fund of being supported, but no absolute guarantee.
-In 2016, eight student proposals will be funded.
-In 2015, seven students applied and six students proposals were forwarded to the Edna Bailey Sussman Foundation.
-In 2014, fourteen students applied and seven proposals were submitted to and funded by the Foundation.
-In 2013, twelve students applied and six student applications were submitted to and funded.
-Application submission does not guarantee funding.
+Application submission does not guarantee to fund.

-- Currently enrolled SEAS graduate students (PhD students are eligible to apply) who will be continuing their education beyond Winter Term of 2016 (i.e. you will be continuing your master's or doctoral program into the 2016-2017 academic year or will be starting a Ph.D. program at SEAS in the fall after completing your master's degree).
+- Currently enrolled SEAS graduate students (PhD students are eligible to apply) who will be continuing their education beyond Winter Term of 2019 (i.e. you will be continuing your master's program into the 2020-2021 academic year or will be starting a Ph.D. program at SEAS in the fall after completing your master's degree).
 Work on your thesis or dissertation in the fall will be considered a continuation of education and therefore making the student eligible for Sussman support.

 - Must be in good academic standing (cumulative GPA must be at least 3.0)

-- Internship should offer opportunities for 'real world, hands on' experience
+- The internship should offer opportunities for 'real-world, hands-on' experience

 - Interns will be utilized in an assignment involving the preservation of wildlife, the control of pollution, the preservation of natural land resources, or similar subject matter related to the environment.